nblade66/MagicFormula/README.md

 It then calculates Return on Capital and Earnings Yield, as specified by Joel Greenblatt.
 Some of the exact metrics he used were not available on Yahoo Finance, so I had to do some Googling to figure out what the equivalent metrics were (for example, I found that Short Term Debt is also known as Current Liabilities).
 He also does not reveal some of his exact calculation methods, such as for Net Working Capital, so I did my best based on this [site](https://www.businessinsider.com/magic-formula-investing-amp-the-little-book-that-beats-the-markets-greenblatts-roc-amp-earnings-yield-approach-2011-4).
 If things are wrong, let me know.
 Stocks below a certain market cap are then filtered out (as he suggests to do), and ranked based on Return on Capital and Earnings Yield.

+Balance Sheet metrics use the most recent Quarter's values.
+Income statement metrics use the TTM, based on Quarterly data.

 ## Getting started

 Here is how to download the source code, install all dependencies, and run the program: